chiccomotta/DesignPatterns/README.md

 # DesignPatterns
-Desing patterns implemented in C# plus more examples for common programing problems.
+Desing patterns implemented in C# plus more examples for common programming problems.

 Project started on 23/12/2018
-24/07/2019 Added EqualityProject for comparison complex types
+- 24/07/2019 Added EqualityProject for comparison complex types